Raptors set franchise scoring record, win 144-123 over Kings

 Nick Nurse’s team won its seventh straight against the Kings despite being without point guard Kyle Lowry (personal reasons).

+That, and the poise the Raptors showed after falling behind by 19 points in the first half, had Nurse beaming afterward.

+“When there’s a whole bunch of guys hitting the floor with that level of fight, it kind of snowballs a little bit.
+It’s contagious,” Nurse said.
+“There wasn’t a whole lot to hang our heads about other than the start, and we didn’t then.”

 Chris Boucher added 23 points and 10 rebounds for Toronto.
-Terence Davis had 18 points.
+Norman Powell scored 22 points and Terence Davis had 18.

+“We did a great job of playing with energy throughout the game, even at the start,” said Powell, who made four 3s.
+“We clawed our way back into the game and the guys showed a lot of heart, toughness and togetherness to give us a chance going into that second half.”

-De’Aaron Fox scored 23 points and rookie Tyrese Haliburton had 15 point and eight assists for Sacramento.
+De’Aaron Fox scored 23 points and rookie Tyrese Haliburton had 15 points and eight assists for Sacramento.

 Toronto outscored Sacramento 33-20 in the fourth quarter.